AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 This (and almost all normal maps you find online) will have a blueish tint.
 This is because the normals are all closely pointing outwards towards the positive z axis $(0, 0, 1)$: a blueish color.
 The deviations in color represent normal vectors that are slightly offset from the general positive z direction, giving a sense of depth to the texture.
 For example, you can see that at the top of each brick the color tends to be more greenish, which makes sense as the top side of a brick would have normals pointing more in the positive y direction $(0, 1, 0)$ which happens to be the color green.

-With a simple plane, looking at the positive z-axis, we can take [this](https://learnopengl.com/img/textures/brickwall.jpg) diffuse texture and [this](https://learnopengl.com/img/textures/brickwall_normal.jpg) normal map
+With a simple plane, looking at the positive z-axis, we can take [this](https://learnopengl.com/img/textures/brickwall.jpg) diffuse texture and [this](https://learnopengl.com/img/textures/brickwall_normal.jpg) normal map to render the image from the previous section.
+Note that the lined normal map is different from the one shown above